betagouv/deliverable/README.md

 - [x] Retrieve your history between specific dates
 - [ ] Handle multiple repositories
 - [x] Automatically translate your deliverable from English to another language
+- [ ] Be used via standalone binaries for Debian, macOS and Windows (almost done!)

 ## Contribute